 When you are on your fat loss journey, one of the biggest obstacles you will have to overcome is the feeling of hunger.
-Constantly feeling hungry can eventually lead to a binge and all progress will be lost.
+Constantly feeling hungry can eventually lead to a binge that could hurt your progress.

 Consuming a diet that is high in protein and vegetables is the best way to combat that.
 Protein keeps you more full than the other macronutrients and vegetables are a great way to add volume to your meals without a lot of calories.

 What Do The Serving Sizes Look Like?

 A general rule of thumb would be to base your meals around these servings sizes.

 1 - 2 servings of protein : Good sources are red meats, chicken, fish, eggs, greek yogurt, cottage cheese.
 Look at the size of your palm and that will indicate 1 serving.
 An alternative would be to measure out 4 - 8 ounces of protein.

 1 - 2 servings or greens (Vegetables and/or fruits): Make a fist and that will be equivalent to one serving of produce or measure out 1 cup.
 If you are going to do 2 servings, I would recommend making at least one a vegetable.

 1 serving of fats: Cook your vegetables in a tablespoon of olive oil, avocado oil, or grass fed butter.
 Another options would be to have a thumb sized portion of peanut butter or nuts, or a 1/4 of an avocado instead of cooking your vegetables with the oils or butter.

 1 serving of starch: A fist or cup of oats, quinoa, whole wheat pasta, brown or white rice, a slice or two of sprouted grain bread.
 Your starch should equal approximately 25 - 50 grams.